Q: The police are investigating me and have asked me to come in and give a statement. Should I go in and just tell them my side of the story?

 Q: How do I hire you?

 A: The first step is to call right now for an initial consultation.
 The longer you wait to contact an attorney, the more difficult it will be to help with your legal problem.
 When you come to your appointment, please bring any and all paperwork you have received regarding your case.
-After you and I have discussed your case, I will let you know what my fee will be.
-Once a fee agreement is signed and an initial retainer paid, I will immediately notify the court, the prosecutor and/or the investigating officer that I represent you and that all communication about your case must come through me.
-I will also begin subpoenaing reports, recordings, documents and other evidence to be used in building your defense.
+After you and one of our attorneys have discussed your case, we will let you know what the fee will be.
+Once a fee agreement is signed and an initial retainer paid, we will immediately notify the court, the prosecutor and/or the investigating officer that we represent you and that all communication about your case must come through The Lahann Law Firm.
+We will also begin subpoenaing reports, recordings, documents and other evidence to be used in building your defense.